openedx/open-edx-proposals/oeps/processes/oep-0060-proc-sec-group.rst

 Maintainers are ultimately responsible for the security of their repositories
 -----------------------------------------------------------------------------
-Maintainers are responsible for resolving disclosed security vulnerabilies and notifying the security working group once they are resolved.
+Maintainers are responsible for resolving disclosed security vulnerabilies and notifying the Security Working Group once they are resolved.

-To assist the maintainer with keeping track of their repository's vulnerabilities, the security working group will create a `GitHub repository security advisory`_ pre-assigned with the scored severity.
+To assist the maintainer with keeping track of their repository's vulnerabilities, the Security Working Group will create a `GitHub repository security advisory`_ pre-assigned with the scored severity.

-Maintainers are requested to notify the security working group if they would like to adjudicate a vulnerability to a different severity than what was originally triaged.
-The security working group must accept the maintainer's adjudication, but should comment on any considerations around the adjudication.
+Maintainers are requested to notify the Security Working Group if they would like to adjudicate a vulnerability to a different severity than what was originally triaged.
+The Security Working Group must accept the maintainer's adjudication, but should comment on any considerations around the adjudication.

 Maintainers will be reminded to remediate disclosures in proportion to the severity of the disclosure.
 The following table shows the reminder frequency until resolution of each severity classification: